The number of women traveling the world on business trips is constantly growing.

 3. Get business travel insurance

 Insurance is important for all travel, be it business or otherwise.
-Interruptions to your plans due to natural disasters, accidents, medical issues, or flight delays can cost you time, money and peace of mind.
-To make sure you don’t end up in a stressful situation and are protected in any difficult travel scenario, take out additional protection in the form of business travel insurance.
-We’d advise checking insurance options recommended by your company or with your travel manager if you’re arranging it yourself.
+Interruptions to your plans due to natural disasters, accidents, medical issues, or flight delays can cost you time, money, and peace of mind.
+To make sure you don’t end up in a stressful situation and are protected in any difficult travel scenarios, take out additional protection in the form of business travel insurance.
+Check out insurance options recommended by your company, or ask your travel manager if you’re arranging it yourself.

 4. Use travel safety products

-Thanks to such an increase in recent years of women traveling solo, ample products are now available to help mitigate the risks of doing so.
-Here are some suggestions for travel-friendly safety products that you can keep with you to give you extra peace of mind:
+Thanks to such an increase in recent years of women traveling solo, various products are now available to help mitigate risks.
+Here are some suggestions for travel-friendly safety products to keep with you for extra peace of mind:

-• Safety bracelets – you can wear a small security device around your wrist that can be used to send messages with a single click if you need help.
+• Safety bracelets – wear a small security device around your wrist that can be used to send messages with a single click if you need help.

 • Portable phone battery – to ensure you don’t end up stranded without any means of contact, carry an additional portable battery to charge your phone in case of an emergency.